Sagarika00/Library-Management-System/README.md

 2. MySQL
 3.PhpMyAdmin

 How To Run:
 After connecting with database, go to Eclipse IDE and do "run as server" .

 About:

-It is an online Library Management System which has 2 users in partivular :
+It is an online Library Management System which has 2 users in particular :
 1.Librarian
 2.Student